VERIFIED BY Taste of Home Test Kitchen

 - Divide into thirds.
 Shape one portion into twenty-four 1/2-in. balls.
 Shape remaining portions of dough into twenty-four 1-in. balls.
 On waxed paper-lined baking sheets, flatten each 1-in. ball into an irregular 1-1/2-in. circle.

 - In a microwave, melt chocolate chips; stir until smooth.
-Using a toothpick and melted chocolate, form eyes, mouths, buttons and tops of earmuffs.
+Using a toothpick and melted chocolate, form eyes, mouths, buttons, arms and tops of earmuffs.
 Yield: 2 dozen.

 Originally published as Melting Snowmen in Best Holiday Recipes 2013 2013, p114